 jekyll s to start hosting the site on your machine and open your browser to http://localhost:4000/.
 If you get any errors, I’m guessing there are some missing gem requirements.
 Read the errors and add the needed gems to your Gemfile.
 Once you know you have a good foundation to run Octopress 3, take one of your articles from your old site to your new site to see if anything breaks.
 You may need to Cancel your

 jekyll s and run it again several times to see any errors.
 Keep moving files over to the new Octopress 3 one-by-one, OR you can go for the shotgun approached and copy all of them (Don’t forget to move your static pages and images as well)!
-I found there were several tags that I had used in my site that were no longer part of the core octopress framework.
-I had to add additinal items to my Gemfile just to make my site work (see: my test “Gemfile” commit history for an examples)
+I found there were several tags that I had used in my site that were no longer part of the core Octopress framework.
+I had to add additional items to my Gemfile just to make my site work, such as:

 I did a clean install of Octopress 3 and migrated my posts a couple of times, to the point where I felt confident I could migrate my site fairly quickly once Octopress 3 was officially released.
 Now time to look for some themes!
 What I didn’t expect is to find themes already available for Octopress 3.
 After reviewing some features I was able to do the same process as above but starting with the theme download.
 I was also able to adjust my code to remove the “octopress-image” and “octopress-video” tags from my Gemfile.